godotengine/godot-vscode-plugin/README.md

 - GodotTools.editorPath: An absolute path pointing at the Godot Editor executable file.
 Required to run the project and test scenes from VScode
 - GodotTools.workspaceDocumentWithMarkdown: Control the documentations of workspace symbols should be rendered as plain text or html from markdown
 - GodotTools.ignoreIndentedVars: Parse variables defined after indent of not

-## Extra functionality

-If you want to get an even better experience with this plug-in, you can extend its functionality using the following modules and VScode extensions:

-### VScode extensions

-- [TOML language](https://marketplace.visualstudio.com/items?itemName=be5invis.toml): Godot uses this minimal language to store settings.
-For example in your project config file.
-If you want to get syntax highlighting for these files, you will have to install the TOML language extension.

 ## Issues and contributions